erdioran/carmate-docs/data_deletion.md

 ### 2. Email Request
 You can also request data deletion by:
 1. Sending an email to [Your Contact Email]
-2. Subject line: "Data Deletion Request - EventShare"
+2. Subject line: "Data Deletion Request - CarMate"
 3. Include your registered email address

 ### 3. What We Delete